Progressive Vision.

 Iris Halpern testifying in front of the Colorado Senate Judiciary Committee in support of Senate Bill 26-005, which aims to create a private right of action for damages against federal immigration enforcement agents who violate Coloradans' federal constitutional rights.

-Bills I have worked on
+Bills Iris worked on

 -